VinV7/End-To-End-Machine-Learning-Project/README.md

 - [NumPy](https://numpy.org/): Fundamental package for scientific computing with Python.
 - [Matplotlib](https://matplotlib.org/): Plotting library for creating visualizations in Python.
 - [Scikit-learn](https://scikit-learn.org/): Machine learning library for Python.
+- [FastAPI](https://fastapi.tiangolo.com/tutorial/body/): As the guide to creating an API for POST requests

 ### Online Resources

 - [ChatGPT](https://chatgpt.com): Helping as a guide in this project.
 - [StackOverFlow](https://stackoverflow.com): As a guide in solving problems in this project.
+- [Atlassian](https://www.atlassian.com/data/charts/box-plot-complete-guide): As a guide in interpreting Box Plots